quan-murphy/quan-murphy/README.md

 ### 🐦‍🔥CHOZ3N
 **`Technology Professional | Bug Bounty Hunter | Tech Enthusiast | IT Anaylst `**

 Welcome!
-My name is Quan Murphy, but I go by CHOZ3N.
-I'm a technology professional from sunny Los Angeles ☀️ and recently moved to Oregon ⛰️ with a passion for all things tech.
+My name is Quan "CHOZ3N" Murphy.
+I'm a technology professional from sunny Los Angeles ☀️ and recently moved to PNW Oregon ⛰️ with a passion for all things tech.
 You'll often find me immersed in the world of video games, indulging my love for both modern and retro gaming experiences.
 I'm also an learning to become a bug bounty hunter, constantly on the lookout for vulnerabilities to help make the digital world a safer place.
-Beyond cybersecurity, I enjoy tinkering with technology, building custom PCs, and exploring new coding projects.
+Beyond cybersecurity, I enjoy tinkering with technology, building custom PCs, and exploring new projects.

 Follow along as I share my adventures in cybersecurity, gaming, and technology here on GitHub!